dineshkummarc/Mobile-Framework/README.md

 * Everything!
 * Get a HTML front-end template in place (inc. designs/css)
-* Work on abstracting the Publisher/Subscriber Js code into an AMD compatible module
-* Start structuring a touch event system around the Pub/Sub.
+* Start structuring a touch event system around the Pub/Sub pattern.
 * Consider options for using templates for front-end insertion (e.g. Mustache.js or home grown basic template engine)
 * Loads of other things I've not yet considered that will come back and bite me in the ass